SRINJOY59/Capital_One_Launchpad/README.md

 Together, these modes combine precision with scalability, enabling accurate, user-centered solutions for agricultural stakeholders.

+---

+### Offline Query Handling

+For offline query handling, PRAGATI supports local inference using a fine-tuned model:

+- **Setup:**
+  Run the `model_downloader.py` script inside utils directory to download and save the model locally.
+- **Model Details:**
+  The model is fine-tuned specifically on an agricultural QnA dataset from Hugging Face, ensuring domain relevance and accuracy.
+- **Usage:**
+  In offline scenarios (no internet connectivity), this local model is automatically called to generate answers.
+- **Future Scope:**
+  This approach enables seamless integration into mobile applications, allowing robust agricultural AI support even without internet access.
+- **Note:**
+  Due to space limitations, the large model file is not pushed directly to GitHub.
+Please use the provided script to download it as needed.

+---

+### Hallucination Removal

+To ensure factual accuracy and relevance in responses, PRAGATI employs a two-step hallucination removal process:

+- **Fact Checker:**
+  Detects and flags hallucinated or incorrect information in generated answers.
+- **Answer Grader:**
+  Evaluates the relevance and completeness of answers, ensuring they address the user's query appropriately.

+This dual-agent approach significantly reduces hallucinations and improves answer quality.
+Our RAGAS evaluation (see results below) demonstrates the effectiveness of this strategy in minimizing hallucinations and maximizing relevance.

 ## Key Features

 - Multi-agent architecture with domain-specialized agents